Wi11ione/wi11ione.github.io/_pages/research.md

     <div class="research-content">
       <img src="/images/paper1-framework.png" alt="Adversarial Traffic Participant Behavior">
       <div class="research-text">
-        <h4>Proposed an adversarial traffic participant behavior model combining traffic prior and reinforcement learning, which solves the limitation that adversarial scenario generation can only be applied to specific working conditions.</h4>
+        <h4>We proposed an adversarial traffic participant behavior model combining traffic prior and reinforcement learning, which solves the limitation that adversarial scenario generation can only be applied to specific working conditions.</h4>
       </div>
     </div>
   </a>